r00ta/i-see-you/README.md

 # i-see-you

-Install a camera on your car, edge computing of your risk and see your data on a dashboard.
+Install a camera on your car, calculate safety distance from cars and detect dangerous situations, see your data on a dashboard.

 Given that i-see-you would not be fair if the driver would not learn anything, you can install a monitor in your car and see if you are keeping the safety distance between you and the car in front of you.